Roswell (TV series): Season two

 Nicholas returns as a voice for Kivar, and it is revealed the owner of the UFO museum, Brody Davis (Desmond Askew), was used by an alien many times to communicate on Earth, acting as a puppet, explaining why he believes he was abducted by aliens although he has no memories of the incident.
 Max and Tess go with Isabel and Michael's clones to New York, where they are told they can return to their home planet if they give Kivar the Granilith (the rock which came with the Royal Four when they landed on Earth), but remembering advice from Liz, Max turns down Kivar's deal.
 Lonnie strikes a deal Nicholas exchanging Max's life for her own return to Antar, but her assassination attempt fails, and Rath and Lonnie "disappear".
 Tess's clone Ava is haunted by the death of her Zan/Max and remains in Roswell, revealing that since Max healed her she is no longer evil, and her character never reappears despite apparently living in the same town as Tess.

 When Alex returns from a trip to Sweden, he finally makes a romantic connection but he dies tragically in a car accident.
 Liz is suspicious of the police ruling Alex's death a suicide and conducts her own investigation, uncovering evidence he may have been murdered.
 Liz's suspicions point to one of the aliens killing Alex, and she discovers that instead of Alex having been in Sweden, he had actually been in hiding while working on the translation of the Destiny book.

 Angry at Liz's investigations of the aliens, Max sleeps with Tess who falls pregnant.
 Tess says alien pregnancies last a month and that the baby will not survive on Earth, and for the sake of the baby Max, Michael, Isabel and Tess prepare to travel to their home planet.
-As they say goodbyes to their human friends, Michael and Maria make love for the first time and Max and Liz make a last-ditch effort to find Alex's killer.
+As they say goodbyes to their human friends, Michael and Maria have sex for the first time and Max and Liz make a last-ditch effort to find Alex's killer.
 Liz discovers that Tess is the villain, having brainwashed Alex to translate the Destiny book and is responsible for his death.
 It is revealed Nasedo made a deal with Kivar: Tess can return home safely as long as she's carrying Max's child, but she must turn over Max, Isabel, and Michael to Kivar.
 Max lets Tess go and the gang watches as Tess leaves Earth via the Granilith.
 Maria realizes Michael stayed for her.
 Max tells Liz he loves her and now must save his son.